 So we’re hoping this post will help solve that problem.
 While every small business is unique and has different opportunities to capitalize on, there are some basic, fundamental things you can do to get started at the most rudimentary level and get you and your business on the proverbial map.

-- Professionally designed logo/website/business card/brochure – You’re not going to believe how often you’re going to be asked for a business card.
+Professionally designed website and marketing collateral.
+You’re not going to believe how often you’re going to be asked for a business card.
 You’re going to be even more shocked at how quickly people will comment on it.
-Having cohesive branding means a lot – it tells people you’re serious and that you’ve put skin in the game.
+Having cohesive branding means a lot—it tells people you’re serious and that you’ve put skin in the game.
 You’re not a moonlighter or someone trying something because you don’t know what else to do.
-It tells people who you are, that you’re serious and most importantly – that you’re open for business.
+It tells people who you are, that you’re serious and most importantly—that you’re open for business.

 Where you go from here with your marketing strategy is dependent on a lot of things, but having those four pieces of the puzzle firmly in place can go a long way towards making your future, more expansive marketing campaigns successful.